 Surveying customers for feedback is essential to improving your business, and making sure you’re using the best assessment tools (such as a Likert scale) for that data is even more crucial.

-You can easily create Likert scale questions with Delighted’s free Customer Satisfaction (CSAT) and Customer Effort Score (CES) survey templates for SMS, web intercept, link, or email.
+You can easily create Likert scale questions with Delighted’s free Customer Satisfaction (CSAT) and Customer Effort Score (CES) survey templates for SMS, web intercept, link, or email through our customer satisfaction survey software.
 You can also create your own custom Likert scale questions through the Additional Questions (AQ) feature.

 To help you get started, we’ve gathered a list of some of the best and most common Likert questions to ask.
 Head over to our full list of popular customer satisfaction questions for more.